KathyRodriguez/JavaScript-Challenge-/README.md

 ## Overview of Project

-Using UFO sightings data, a dyanmic webpage was created to display user-filtered data.
+Using UFO sightings data, a dynamic webpage was created to display user-filtered data.
 Users can filter data by date, city, state, country, and shape.

 ## Results